Cat & Dog Surgeries in Moline

 Your pet will likely need to have surgery at least once in their life.
-We recommend spaying and neutering for a majority of our patients to prevent unwanted pregnancies and certain types of cancer.
+We recommend spay and neuter for a majority of our patients to prevent unwanted pregnancies and certain types of cancer.
 However, there may be another procedure your pet will need to stay healthy.
-At City Line Veterinary Center in Moline, our veterinarians have the knowledge and capabilities to perform many different surgeries.
+At City Line Veterinary Center in Moline, our veterinarians have the knowledge and capabilities to perform many different cat and dog surgeries.
 From injury repair to treating disease, veterinary surgery is an important way to enhance your pet’s quality of life and help them live longer.

 Our Surgical Services